OmniacsDAO/Making-Scientific-Visualizations-with-the-Omniacs/algorithms_and_data_structures/Backtracking_Algo/README.md

 This folder includes examples and visualizations that demonstrate how backtracking explores and prunes the solution space.

-Perfect for learners exploring recursion, tree traversal, or solving problems like Sudoku, N-Queens, and mazes.
+Perfect for game development, robotics, logistics and learners exploring recursion, tree traversal, or solving problems like Sudoku, N-Queens, and mazes.

 ![Preview](/preview)